Computer Science (CPSC)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

 This is a fundamental course which covers computer forensics.
 This class covers methods and tools for gaining forensic information from computer systems and networks.
-It includes case studies of cybercrimes as well as the application and management of cyber forensics.
+It includes case studies of cyber crimes as well as the application and management of cyber forensics.
 The course introduces students to forensics tools using hands-on experience and the Internet.

-Prerequisites: CPSC 099P or CPSC 100P or CPSC 110D or CPSC 130D or CPSC 210D or PE 202D or MIS 210D
+Prerequisites: CPSC 099P or CPSC 100P or CPSC 110D or CPSC 130D or CPSC 207D or CPSC 210D or (PE 202D or PHED 202D) or MIS 210D

 P Requires minimum grade of P.